Memphis Jug Band: Legacy

-The Memphis Jug Band was key in developing the jug band format, which evolved into the blues combo that is the basis of much popular music today.
-Their legacy, like that of other acoustic blues musicians of their era, has been overshadowed by the electric blues of the 1950s.
-Modern jug bands still play many Memphis Jug Band songs, but generally the only songs recognizable to a wider audience are those that were covered by rock groups in the 1960s.
+The Memphis Jug Band played a crucial role in shaping the jug band format, which later evolved into the blues ensembles that form the foundation of contemporary popular music.
+Like many acoustic blues musicians from their time, their influence was somewhat overshadowed by the rise of electric blues in the 1950s.
+Today, modern jug bands continue to perform numerous songs originally popularized by the Memphis Jug Band.
+However, only those covered by rock groups in the 1960s remain widely recognizable to broader audiences.

 The Memphis Jug Band was awarded a Brass Note on the Beale Street "Walk of Fame" in 2009.
 It was among the first group of inductees into the Jug Band Hall of Fame, an informal website run by jug band musicians, in 2010.